What is Capsular Contracture?

 - Revision breast augmentation and breast reconstruction have higher risks of capsular contracture

 - Oral and intravenous antibiotics before and after breast augmentation surgery should be given

 - Massage of smooth-walled implants after surgery?
 This is recommended by most plastic surgeons, including Dr. Yates, the actual value of this is likely overstated

 - Oral medications such as Vitamin E and Accolate taken after surgery.
 Used by Dr. Yates if there are early signs of capsular contracture but not prophylactically

-A new idea in the treatment of capsular contracture is the addition of acelular dermal matrix (ADM).
+A modern tool in the treatment of capsular contracture is the addition of acellular dermal matrix (ADM).
 This is a sling of dermal tissue that is placed around a portion of the implant to disrupt the scar forces that contribute to capsular contracture.
 The early studies would suggest that this is a very effective and exciting new option for those cases of difficult capsular contracture, decreasing the rates of recurrence to as low as 1 – 2 %.
-The downside is expense.
+The downside is the expense.
 These ADM products are quite expensive.

 Generally yes.
 If the capsular contracture is significant enough to require surgery, a new implant for replacement is recommended.

 Good news!
-As of November 2013 one of the implant manufacturers “guarantees” some of their implants against capsular contracture for 2 years.
-Sientra, the newest implant manufacturer has launched their CapCon Care (C3)program as of November 2013.
-With completion of a simple device tracking form all Sientra textured implants are automatically enrolled.
+As of November 2013 one of the implant manufacturers “guarantees” some of their implants against capsular contracture for two years.
+Sientra, the newest implant manufacturer has launched its CapCon Care (C3)program as of November 2013.
+With the completion of a simple device tracking form, all Sientra textured implants are automatically enrolled.
 This is regardless of incision choice or implant pocket location.
 In the event of Baker III or Baker IV contracture, Sientra will provide free implant(s) for the correction surgery.
-Although the guarantee is only for 2 years, the majority of capsular contracture cases will be seen in the this time span.
+Although the guarantee is only for two years, the majority of capsular contracture cases will be seen in this time span.